Last Updated on

-At this corner you’ll find a great example of what Calgary is good at: Re-purposing something into a beautiful, expressive way to bring the community together and support local businesses.
+At this corner you’ll find one of the most unique stops on this Calgary city tour and a great example of what Calgary is good at: Re-purposing something into a beautiful, expressive way to bring the community together and support local businesses.

 Here is a small commerce park you’re bound to love!
 Shipping containers have been painted and turned pop-up shop for local entrepreneurs.
 The containers line the perimeter of an outdoor seating area.
 A stage at one end completes the scene, making it the perfect spot to hang out and people watch, shop, or just be entertained.

 This is one of the most popular Instagram stops in Calgary, so be prepared to find fashion and travel influencers craning for the perfect selfie.
 Go ahead and take one, yourself- it’s a beautiful spot!